 - thinning bones

 - non-cancerous breast growths

 - severe menstrual cramps

-Birth control pills do not protect against sexually transmitted infections.
-To ensure protection against sexually transmitted infections, it is necessary to use condoms as well.
+Birth control pills don’t protect against sexually transmitted infections.
+To make sure you’re protected against these infections, you need to use condoms in addition to your daily pill.

+While birth control pills are safe for most women, they do come with some side effects and risks.
 Every woman reacts differently to the hormones in birth control pills.
-Some women experience side effects, such as:
+Some women have side effects, such as:

 - decreased sex drive